 - Pool noodle (the dollar tree)

-- Dollar Tree flowers (choose your preferred colors) I used three different colors and also got a variety of bushes that contained acorns, greenery, cotton pods, stuff like that.
+- Dollar Tree flowers (choose your preferred colors): I used three different colors and also got a variety of bushes that contained acorns, greenery, cotton pods, and other such items.

 Step 2: Create a Circle With The Noodle

-Create a circle with the noodle.
-I secured the noodle into a circle by using bamboo skewers and masking tape.
+Use the noodles to create a circle.
+I secured the noodle ends into a circle using bamboo skewers and masking tape.

 Step 3: Wrap Ribbon Around Pool Noodle

-Once the pool noodle is securely taped, start wrapping the ribbon around the pool noodle.
-Keep wrapping around the noodle until the ribbon covers the entire noodle.
-Overlap the ribbon about halfway, so that the blue from the noodle doesn’t show through.
+Once the pool noodle is securely taped, start wrapping the ribbon around it.
+Wrap it until the ribbon covers the entire noodles.
+Overlap the ribbon about halfway so that the blue from the noodle doesn’t show through.

 Step 4: Glue Flowers To The Noodle

+Once the noodles are completely covered, you’ll add the flowers next.
 Glue one flower at a time.
-Before adding the hot glue, cut the stem off completely, so it leaves you with just the flower and a somewhat flat surface to add the glue.
+Before adding the hot glue, cut the stem off entirely so you have just the flower and a somewhat flat surface to add the glue.

-Once you have applied the glue to the bottom of the flower, press and hold the flower in place (wherever you want them) for about 10 seconds.
+Once you have applied the glue to the bottom of the flower, press and hold it in place (wherever you want it) for about 10 seconds.
 The flowers should stay in place.

-TIP: Add a variety of flowers, but also pine cones, cotton pods, and greenery for a better fall look.
+TIP: For a better fall look, add a variety of flowers, pine cones, cotton pods, and greenery.

 Continue hot gluing the flowers until you have reached your desired look.
 Add as many or as few flowers as you want.
-For mine, I only added flowers to one side/corner and I think it turned out so pretty!
+I only added flowers to one side/corner for mine, and it turned out so pretty!

-AND here is the end product!
+And here is the end product!
 So pretty, right?
-And not only was it super easy to make, but it also cost me less than $10.00 to make it!
+It was super easy to make and cost less than $10.00!
 Win, win!

-NOTE: I used a clear plastic wreath hanger I got from the dollar tree to hang the wreath, but you can also use ribbon.
+NOTE: I used a clear plastic wreath hanger from The Dollar Tree to hang the wreath, but you can also use ribbon.

 And there you have it!
 What do you think?
 Would you give this a try?
-If you do, make sure to let me know how it turns out!
+If you do, let me know how it turns out!

 Leave a Reply